awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 ### Activity<a name="amazon-states-language-task-state-activity"></a>

 Activities represent workers \(processes or threads\), implemented and hosted by you, that perform a specific task\.
+They are supported only by Standard Workflows, not Express Workflows\.

 Activity `resource` ARNs use the following syntax\.